Chobbes/Hipster/docs/design.md

 - Handle labels differently.
 Stuff as many compile time guarantees as we can in there.
   - This module simply performs string look ups for labels at run time.
 If the label with the same name already exists the label will be reused.
   - The behaviour we want is slightly different.
-In order to be able to make composable abstractions we intend to have new labels be generated if the same name is used multiple times (for example for a loop abstraction).
+In order to be able to make composable abstractions we intend to have new labels be generated if the same name is used multiple times (similar to `newVar`).
 So, our use case is slightly different here.
   - Binding the label to a variable may be desirable as well.
 By doing this we can ensure that the labels we use exist at Haskell compile time.
   - Might be able to talk to John Wiegley about allowing the user to replace [getLabel](https://github.com/jwiegley/linearscan-hoopl/blob/master/LinearScan/Hoopl/DSL.hs#L58)